ColinLeung-NiloCat/UnityURPUnlitScreenSpaceDecalShader/README.md

 Also this shader moved all matrix mul() inside the fragment shader to vertex shader, so you can put lots of decals in scene without hurting GPU performance too much, as long as they are thin, small and don't overlap(overdraw).

-How to optimize?
+I need LOTs of decal in my game, are there performance best practice?
 -------------------
--make all decal cube as thin/small as possible
+- make all decal cube as thin/small as possible
--don't overlap decals
+- don't overlap decals(over draw)
--Set ZTest to LessEqual, and Cull to Back, if your camera never goes into decal's cube volume, this will improve GPU performance a lot!
+- Set ZTest to LessEqual, and Cull to Back, if your camera never goes into decal's cube volume, this will improve GPU performance a lot!

 Editor System Requirements
 -------------------